Saturday, 15 March 2025

 Today, I wish to start the year in a dream, somewhat unreal yet hoping it's not.
 Something that's on every working person's mind, at least partially.
 Our jobs and economy are in a state of constant challenge.
 There's the real fear of income disruption or unexpected business changes in an angsty world.
 So this dream is about achieving peace.
 Can we expect the wars to stop in 2025?
 I don't think so.
 Worse, there could be more conflicts brewing underneath such as the borders of Tibet China, perhaps a clash between Moldova and Russia or another uprising attempt in Middle East.
 Trump will just happen to wade in and add to the spice, already triggering the crosshairs of Mexico, Canada and Greenland.
 Maybe add the Caribbean Islands into his growing bucket list.
 He is the X factor and in a disease sense, unknown and worrisome.
 I hope he learnt from previous experience and provides realistic fixes to the US economy, likewise for Xi.

 That's not all.
 On an individual front, we can't do much for the above.
 Therefore, the dream extends to achieving a peace of mind, specifically I look forward to retirement.
 Although I have potentially decades to offer physically, such a thought has been coming up more regularly.
-It's draining be stuck in a discontented wider environment and there's just a great deal of nonsense going on.
+It's draining to be stuck in a discontented wider environment and there's just a great deal of nonsense going on.
 To be financially free is the first step.
 It's something I have been working on but the pace has quickened considerably now.
 Target set: Five years, $2000 per month passive income.
 If possible, three years and that's why it's called a dream.

 Tip: Domaine Ninot Chaponneiere 2021, limestone, slight oak, raisin, nice with white fish